For Externship Sites

 Strengthen Ties with the Community

-Hosting a NIMAA externship site makes your health center an important, affordable education and training resource in communities that often lack viable career pathways for their residents.
+Hosting a NIMAA externship site makes your health center a partner in providing access to an affordable education and training resource in communities that often lack viable career pathways for their residents.
 NIMAA training opens doors for residents of underserved rural and urban communities to healthcare careers that provide living wages and opportunities for future advancement without requiring high levels of debt.

 NIMAA Survey Results